Efinix-Inc/br2-efinix/docs/modify_fpga_bootloader.md

 # Modify FPGA Bootloader

-You are require to modify the bootloader if generate your own custom Sapphire SoC.
+> You are require to modify the bootloader if generate your own custom Sapphire SoC configuration.

 The bootloader is the first program get executed when the FPGA board power on.
-For the Sapphire SoC, the bootloader will load the program at designated location as specify in `$EFINITY_PROJECT/T120F324_devkit/embedded_sw/<project name>/bsp/efinix/EfxSapphireSoc/app/bootloaderConfig.h`.
-By default, the bootloader will load user software binary from address `0x00380000` in  the SPI flash memory.
-Then it will copy the user software binary to RAM at address `0x00001000`.
+The default bootloader would not able to boot Linux kernel.

 In this tutorial, we are going to modify the bootloader program so that it can boot Linux.
 OpenSBI and U-Boot will be loaded first by this bootloader program before it can boot Linux.

 > `$EFINITY_PROJECT` is the path to the current Efinity project.
-You may either replace the `$EFINITY_PROJECT` with the absolute path to your current Efinity Project (i.e. /home/<username>/efinity/2022.M/project/linux_test/soc/ip/soc1)
+You may either replace the `$EFINITY_PROJECT` with the absolute path to your current Efinity Project (i.e. /home/<username>/efinity/2022.M/project/linux_test/soc/ip/soc1).

 ## Prerequsite

 ### Install Efinity RISC-V Embedded Software IDE

 Make sure to install [Efinity RISC-V Embedded Software IDE](https://www.efinixinc.com/support/ip/riscv-sdk.php) on your development machine.
-The RISC-V IDE provide RISC-V toolchain, debugger and Eclipse.
+The RISC-V IDE provide RISC-V toolchain, debugger and Eclipse IDE.
 Refer to [RISC-V SoC Hardware and Software User Guide](https://www.efinixinc.com/support/docsdl.php?s=ef&pn=SAPPHIREUG) to install the IDE.

 ## Firmware Address